Table of Contents

 After the end of each financial year, private limited companies are required to prepare and submit:

-- Full annual accounts (also known as ‘statutory accounts’)
+- full annual accounts (also known as ‘statutory accounts’)

-- Company Tax Return
+- a Company Tax Return

-Most limited companies whose turnover is up to £632,000 per year will be able to use HMRC’s online services to submit these filings.
+Most limited companies will be able to use HMRC’s online services to submit these filings.
 This will require a Government Gateway user ID and password (these can be created online if registering for the first time).
-A Companies House password and authentication code is required for anyone filing accounts with Companies House at the same time.

 There are some limited companies which cannot file online (e.g. those with more than 12 company directors at any one time in the return period, or whose accounts need to be audited) – see GOV.UK for more details.